-It’s been a year since we moved out of our condo.
-Since then, I have lived with my in-laws, in an RV, and on a sailboat.
+It’s been over five years since we moved out of our condo.
+Since then, I have lived with my in-laws, in a motorhome, on a sailboat, and in a travel trailer.
 Throughout this time, I have continued to curate my wardrobe.
 Creating and keeping a minimalist wardrobe is something you have to continue to work at.

 Our lives are constantly shifting.
 We change jobs, move, build families, change hobbies.
-Our closet should evolve with our lifestyle.
+What’s in our closet space should evolve with our lifestyle.

 The goal is to continue learning from this process and always enjoy opening your closet, no matter the size.